MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

   - **Column C:** Leave this column **blank**.
 This column does not apply to file share migration.

-  - **Column D:** Enter the SharePoint site URL where the files are to be migrated.  *Required.*
+  - **Column D:** Enter the SharePoint Online site URL where the files are to be migrated.  *Required.*

-  - **Column E:** Enter the name of the document library in the SharePoint site where the files are to be migrated.  *Required.*
+  - **Column E:** Enter the name of the document library in the SharePoint Online site where the files are to be migrated.  *Required.*

   - **Column F:** Enter the name of the subfolder in the document library.
 If this column is left empty then the files will be moved to the root level.  *Optional.*